Melanoma Treatment (PDQ®)NCI PDQ Summaries for Patients

 See Drugs Approved for Melanoma for more information.

 Targeted therapy is a type of treatment that uses drugs or other substances to attack cancer cells.
-Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy.
+Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
 The following types of targeted therapy are used or being studied in the treatment of melanoma:

 Signal transduction inhibitor therapy: Signal transduction inhibitors block signals that are passed from one molecule to another inside a cell.
 Blocking these signals may kill cancer cells.

-- Vemurafenib, dabrafenib, and trametinib are signal transduction inhibitors used to treat some patients with advanced melanoma or tumors that cannot be removed by surgery.
+- Vemurafenib, dabrafenib, trametinib, and cobimetinib are signal transduction inhibitors used to treat some patients with advanced melanoma or tumors that cannot be removed by surgery.
 Vemurafenib and dabrafenib block the activity of proteins made by mutant BRAF genes.
-Trametinib affects the growth and survival of cancer cells.
+Trametinib and cobimetinib affect the growth and survival of cancer cells.

 - Angiogenesis inhibitors: A type of targeted therapy that is being studied in the treatment of melanoma.
 Angiogenesis inhibitors block the growth of new blood vessels.
 In cancer treatment, they may be given to prevent the growth of new blood vessels that tumors need to grow.

-New targeted therapies are being studied in the treatment of melanoma.
+New targeted therapies and combinations of therapies are being studied in the treatment of melanoma.

 See Drugs Approved for Melanoma for more information.